siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

 aggregate mass because the exterior mass-potential lowers the local propagation speed as one approaches the center.

-For a ray passing a body with impact parameter $b$, the weak-field bending is
+For a ray passing at perpendicular distance $b$ from the center, the weak-field bending is

 $$
 \theta \approx \int_{-\infty}^{\infty}\nabla_\perp n\,dz